 It is assumed that source and destination nodes have key pairs configured and operating normally for your user, and SSH password authentication disabled.

-The destination machine requires two things done; First is creating a dedicated keypair for the remote tunnel back:
+The destination machine requires two things done; First is creating a dedicated key pair for the remote tunnel back:

 dest $ ssh-keygen -b 4096 -f ~/.ssh/id_rsa.port